System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Abstract

 \section{Abstract}

-We present the system size and flavour dependence of the chemical freeze-out temperature ($T_\mathrm{ch}$) at vanishing baryo-chemical potential calculated via thermal fits to experimental yields for several centrality classes in pp, pPb and PbPb collisions measured by ALICE.
-Using the Thermal-FIST Hadron Resonance Gas model package, we compare the quality of fits across various treatments of strangeness conservation under different freeze-out conditions as a function of the charged particle multiplicity density ($\big \langle dN_\mathrm{ch}/d\eta \big \rangle$).
+We present the system size and flavour dependence of the chemical freeze-out temperature ($T_\mathrm{ch}$) at vanishing baryo-chemical potential calculated via thermal fits to experimental yields for several multiplicity classes in pp, pPb and PbPb collisions measured by ALICE.
+Using the Thermal-FIST Hadron Resonance Gas model package, we compare the quality of fits across various treatments of strangeness conservation under different freeze-out conditions as a function of the charged particle multiplicity density $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$.
 Additionally, we examine how the anti-hadron to pion yield ratios of light and strange baryons, as well as the $\phi$ meson, evolve within a flavour-dependent model.
-Through a unique two-temperature chemical-freezeout approach, we show that flavour dependence of $T_\mathrm{ch}$ leads to a natural explanation of strangeness enhancement from small to large systems at LHC energies without requiring any canonical suppression for small $\big \langle dN_\mathrm{ch}/d\eta \big \rangle $.
+Through a unique two-temperature chemical freeze-out approach, we show that flavour dependence of $T_\mathrm{ch}$ in a Strangeness Canonical Ensemble leads to a natural explanation of strangeness enhancement from small to large systems at LHC energies without requiring any non-equilibrium particle production at small $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$.